-You may also pair your name with the logo like this: Bard Office of Admission Bard Office of Development and Alumni/ae Affairs Bard Publications Office Do Not Alter the Logo The logo may never be used in any other color.
+You may also pair your name with the logo like this:

+Bard Office of Admission Bard Publications Office DO NOT ALTER THE BARD LOGO The logo may never be used in any other color.

 The logo may not be disproportionately scaled vertically or horizontally.